This is the last time I change my blog address (I swear!). The new address allows for more creativity and is formatted more like a website.

 (515) 243-1115

-: Tue-Thu 11am-2pm, 5pm-10pm
+Open: Tue-Thu 11am-2pm, 5pm-10pm

 “This small dimly lit restaurant offers several pre-fix dinner options (no surprises when the check comes!).
 The open-style kitchen is a great focal point.
 This is a perfect first-date spot.”